HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 ## Checks

-Checks can be added to categories and to commands to limit their usage to specific users or places.
+Checks can be added to both categories and commands to limit their usage to specific cases.

+Example of adding a simple check to command making that command usable only by bot owner:

 ```py
 from hata.ext.commands import checks